 The unique perspectives thus create, through mutual exchange, an approximate commonality, a so-called real pen.

-The widespread assumption of a pen independent of perspectives, conversely, leads into the void if you keep asking "what" it consists of: molecules, these of atoms, these of elementary particles, these of fields, and these of laws of change.
+The widespread assumption that a pen is independent of perspectives, on the other hand, leads into the void if one keeps asking "what it is made of": of molecules, these of atoms, these of elementary particles, these of fields, and these of laws of change.
 But change of what?
 It is an endless loop.

 However, no concept has yet been able to explain why a rolling pencil can be quite stable: It does not break or change direction when I just think about it.
 I have to touch it.
 And then it changes immediately for both of us (provided we are both looking "there").

 In the Perspective Exchange Concept, therefore, we must assume that largely unknown (unconscious) processes stabilize our perception.
 Their effect must be in accordance with proven physical regularities.
 Both conclusions are consistent.

 The concept of an independent reality, on the other hand, is a crutch that is used to project stability into objects that are not really understood, thus largely hiding individual perceptions within them.
 This is not consistent.

 Alternating Consciousness.
 From Perception to Infinities and Back to Free Will